 I’ve been on most sides of addiction.
-There’s a reason why I watch this Intervention show, there’s a reason why I feel the need to document it.
+There’s a reason why I watch Intervention, there’s a reason why I feel the need to document it.
 It’s not because I want to see people at their worst, exploited, semi-consciously performing for the reality cameras.
 It’s because the addicts and the families on Intervention are people I strongly relate to in ways that I can’t even explain.
 It’s because Intervention is a show that actually saves those peoples’ lives.

 I know that I’m not the only one with a complicated relationship to addiction that obsessively watches Intervention.
 That’s why this site exists.

 UPDATE: It’s February 2021 and I’m sober now, again, since last Spring when Covid shutdowns and quarantines started.
 I decided then that I really didn’t want to spend however many months being alone and absolutely miserable in that vicious drunk/hungover/drunk cycle and that I should probably take the opportunity to get my shit together.
 Start some new hobbies, complete some home projects, figure some things out – whatever I needed to do so that I didn’t turn this strange and scary time into a long blur of drunken Facebook posts and pathetic texts to ex-boyfriends and just general self-loathing all around.
 So I did, and now I’m doing pretty great.
 I read a lot of books, baked a lot of bread, landscaped my backyard to turn it into a little oasis for me and my dog/life partner, redesigned this website, and got really into podcasts about cults.
 I mean I can’t say I’m LOVING that 1 year in I’m still stuck in my house having full-on conversations with my pets, honestly might be going a little batty at this point, but it could be much, much worse.
 I’m alive, my home survived the Almeda Fire that ravaged my town, I didn’t get sick, I didn’t lose anyone close to me, and I was sober for all of it.
 Feeling very grateful about that.
 Thanks for the support and advice everyone, I really do appreciate it.